Why High Pressure Pumps Fail Prematurely in Industrial Use

 • Gradual pressure instability

-• Increase in operating temperature
+• Increase in packing box or seal area temperature

 • Change in sound or vibration